-SICK LEAVE, PERSONAL LEAVE, AND LEGAL LEAVE Sick Leave
+SICK LEAVE, PERSONAL LEAVE, AND LEGAL LEAVE

+Sick Leave

-1. Sick leave is leave necessitated by personal illness or illness within the immediate family.
+Sick leave is leave necessitated by personal illness or illness within the immediate family.

-2. Generally, full-time personnel shall be entitled to one day of sick leave per month contracted without deduction in pay.
+- 1) Generally, full-time personnel shall be entitled to one day of sick leave per month contracted without deduction in pay.
 Employees who work 185 to 200 days will receive 10 sick leave days.
 Those who work 201 to 220 days will receive 11 sick leave days.
-Employees who work 221 days or more will receive 12 sick leave days.

-3. Unused sick leave days for contracted personnel may be accumulated up to 120 days.

-Sick Leave Incentive Program: In the event that an employee accumulates in excess of 120 days sick leave, he/she shall be paid \$25.00 for each day which exceeds the 120 days, to be paid at the end of each fiscal year.
-Eligibility for this program begins after the employee has been employed in the Yellville-Summit School District for five (5)
+Employees who work 221 days or more will receive 12 sick leave days. - 2) Unused sick leave days for contracted personnel may be accumulated up to 120 days.
+Sick Leave Incentive Program: In the event that an employee accumulates in excess of 120 days sick leave, he/she shall be paid \$25.00 for each day which exceeds the 120days, to be paid at the end of each fiscal year.
+Eligibility for this program begins after the employee has been employed in the Yellville-Summit School District for five (5) consecutive years.

-consecutive years.
 At the beginning of the school or contract year, each employee will be credited with the appropriate number of days of sick leave.
-At the end of the year, remaining accumulated sick leave will be carried forward to the next year, but the new year's beginning total shall not exceed 120 days.
+At the end of the year, remaining accumulated sick leave will be carried forward to the next year, but the new year's beginning total shall not exceed 120 days. - 3) All full-time and part-time employees are eligible for up to three (3) working days leave per year with pay to attend the funeral of a member of the employee's immediate family.
+An employee's immediate family for purposes of this policy is limited to: Spouse, Sibling (including step-siblings and in-laws), Child (including stepchildren and in-laws), Parent (including step-parents and in-laws), Cousin, Grandparent, and Grandchild. - 4) Upon proper verification in writing of previous employing school board, a classified employee employed by the Board may transfer up to 120 days of sick leave from another school district in Arkansas.